Deep neural network approximations for the stable manifolds of the Hamilton-Jacobi-Bellman equations: Application to the Reaction Wheel Pendulums

-The Reaction Wheel Pendulum is a mechanical system consisting of a physical pendulum with a rotating disk (see Figure \ref{f:pendulum} for a schematic diagram).
-For a detailed instruction of this device, see \cite{block2007reaction}.
-Swing up and stabilization of various pendulums attracts the attention of nonlinear control researchers for the last two decades (see for example \cite{aastrom2000swinging, angeli2001almost, spong2001nonlinear, aracil2008family, sakamoto2013case, horibe2017optimal}).
-The existed methods suffer one or more of the following drawbacks: the controller is not optimal and need to switch two different laws; the controller may be valid in a small neighborhood of a certain point; the computation cost is expensive.
+The RWP is a mechanical system that consists of a physical pendulum with a rotating disk (see Figure \ref{f:pendulum}).
+Researchers have been interested in the swing up and stabilization of various pendulums for the past two decades (see, e.g., \cite{sakamoto2013case, horibe2017optimal, block2007reaction}).